Moonlighting as a Doctor: How to Earn More While Managing Your Career

 1. Telemedicine

 Telehealth has made it easier than ever for physicians to moonlight from home.
 Many platforms offer flexible pay-per-visit arrangements across.
-Because telemedicine generally requires only a computer and a license in the patient’s state, it’s one of the most accessible moonlighting routes available
+Because telemedicine generally requires only a computer and a license in the patient’s state, it’s one of the most accessible moonlighting routes available.

 2. Clinical Moonlighting

 This is the most traditional form of moonlighting.
 It involves taking on extra clinical shifts outside of one’s full-time job, often during evenings, weekends, or scheduled time off.
-Common clinical moonlighting settings include:

 • Urgent care centers